-If your ability to drive has been affected by medical reasons, our Driver Rehabilitation Program can help get you back behind the wheel.
+If a medical condition affects your ability to drive, our Driver Rehabilitation Program can help get you back behind the wheel.

 Services are selected based on your doctor’s recommendation.

-We provide evaluations and training for adults 18 years old and older who would like to resume driving after an illness or injury, including:
+We provide evaluations and training for adults who want to drive after an illness or injury.
+For example:

-We’ll evaluate your current skills, assess your potential to drive and, when appropriate, identify ways to rebuild your skills safely and with confidence.
-If adaptive tools or vehicle modifications would make driving safer and easier, we can help with that, too.
+We’ll evaluate your driving skills and rebuild them safely and with confidence.
+If adaptive tools or vehicle modifications would make driving safer and easier, we can help you get them.